troyth/median/README.md

 (Note: Without having a kernal secret and an Are.na API token filled out in an .env file, you will be unable to make transactions through your local server.
 This is purely for educational purposes.)

 * `brew install mongo`

+If you are using Mac OS X 10.9, see this Gist for further instructions to install Mongo: https://gist.github.com/adamgibbons/cc7b263ab3d52924d83b

 * `brew install nvm`
 * `nvm install 0.12`
 * `nvm alias default 0.12`